xmake-io/xmake-docs/guide/other_features.md

 Even if you run through a toolchain's cross-compilation, if you switch to another toolchain environment, it may take a long time, and if you use xmake, you usually only need two simple commands:

-!> At present autotools supports cross-compilation of xmake, and other build systems such as cmake will be added later.
+!> At present cmake/autotools supports cross-compilation of xmake.

 #### Cross compile android platform